Real-time sample management and tracking is here

 Sponsors are able to access real-time data throughout the clinical trial process and receive higher quality data at the end of trials.

-Clinical sites are able to swap paper logs for blockchain-powered smart tech.
+Clinical sites are able to swap paper logs for mobile-powered smart tech.

 Labs receive better sample management software that integrates directly into Lab Information Management Systems (LIMS).